Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 7 Januari 2026 01.46.10 UTC
+- WIB: Rabu, 7 Januari 2026 02.26.14 UTC
-- WITA: Rabu, 7 Januari 2026 02.46.10 UTC
+- WITA: Rabu, 7 Januari 2026 03.26.14 UTC
-- WIT: Rabu, 7 Januari 2026 03.46.10 UTC
+- WIT: Rabu, 7 Januari 2026 04.26.14 UTC

 Kutipan Inspiratif:
-"I quit being afraid when my first venture failed and the sky didn't fall down."
+"Worry about your character, not your reputation.
+Your character is who you are, your reputation is who people think you are."

-Kategori: motivational
+Kategori: inspirational